Please take note of the following considerations when selecting a dissertation in each PPE subject area:

 Dissertation in Philosophy

 Students taking a Philosophy Dissertation are required to take the PHIL10228 Philosophy Dissertation Information Course (0 credits) in year 3.
-This course involves developing a research proposal for your final year dissertation it is a zero-credit course but must be passed to write a long-form Philosophy dissertation.
+This course involves developing a research proposal for your final year dissertation; it is a zero-credit course but must be passed to write a Philosophy dissertation.

-In Philosophy, students can choose to submit two 5000-word essays (a coursework dissertation) in place of a long-form 8,000 word dissertation.
-If the coursework dissertation option is selected, students must choose two additional 20-credit courses from the Philosophy Year 4 Honours options, and submit a 5,000-word dissertation assignment for each of these.
-NOTE: these courses replace the 40 credits for the Philosophy Dissertation and do not impact your other year 4 PPE elective course choices.
+Students can then choose to either write an 8,000-word Independent Dissertation, or two 5000-word essays as a Coursework Dissertation.
+If the coursework dissertation option is selected, students must choose two additional 20-credit courses from the Philosophy Year 4 Honours options, in which they write their two essays.
+These additional courses replace the 40 credits for the Philosophy Dissertation and do not impact your other year 4 PPE elective course choices.

 Dissertation in Economics